biobakery/maaslin/README.md

 **2\. $PROJECTNAME-$METADATA.txt**

-Each metadata will have a file of associations. $METADATA is the metadata column name in the "\*.pcl" file.
+Each metadata will have a file of associations. $METADATA is the metadata column name in the PCL file.
 Any associations indicated to be performed after initial variable selection (boosting) is recorded here.
 Included are the information from the final general linear model (performed after the boosting) and the FDR corrected